tucks-canvas/24-7/README.md

    a.
 Once your done:
    i.
 Press the add button once more, and navigate to cd frontend. ii.
 Enter 'npx expo start' iii.
-Ensure the Android Emulator Device you choosen is running, then press a to load the application to the device
+Ensure the Android Emulator Device you choosen is running, then press a to load the application to the device iv.
+Change the IP Address in api.ts.
+(IMPORTANT!)